buddhist-uni/buddhist-uni.github.io/_content/articles/doubting-kalama-sutta_stephen-a-evans.md

 pages: "91--107"
 ---

-This article presents a different take on the Kālāma Sutta.
+This article presents a different take on the Kālāma Sutta [(/content/canon/an3.65)].
 The author suggests that the sutta is specifically about faith in a teacher and transformative practice, over the more common interpretation that the sutta is an early text on Buddhist epistemology.